nomic-ai/gpt4all/gpt4all-chat/README.md

 ## Features

 * Cross-platform (Linux, Windows, MacOSX)
-* Fast CPU based inference using ggml for GPT-J based models
 * The UI is made to look and feel like you've come to expect from a chatty gpt
 * Check for updates so you can always stay fresh with latest models
 * Easy to install with precompiled binaries available for all three major desktop platforms
 * Multi-modal - Ability to load more than one model and switch between them
+* Multi-chat - a list of current and past chats and the ability to save/delete/export and switch between
-* Supports both llama.cpp and gptj.cpp style models
+* Supports models that are supported by llama.cpp
 * Model downloader in GUI featuring many popular open source models
-* Settings dialog to change temp, top_p, top_k, threads, etc
+* Settings dialog to change temp, top_p, min_p, top_k, threads, etc
 * Copy your conversation to clipboard
+* RAG via LocalDocs feature
 * Check for updates to get the very latest GUI

-## Feature wishlist

-* Multi-chat - a list of current and past chats and the ability to save/delete/export and switch between
-* Text to speech - have the AI response with voice
-* Speech to text - give the prompt with your voice
-* Plugin support for langchain other developer tools
-* chat gui headless operation mode
-* Advanced settings for changing temperature, topk, etc. (DONE)
-* * Improve the accessibility of the installer for screen reader users
-* YOUR IDEA HERE

 ## Building and running